TracyChacon/Projects-freeCodeCamp.org/reference.md

 Waiting:Component state should be updated with a timeout function in componentDidMount.
 Waiting:The h1 tag should render the activeUsers value from MyComponent's state.

+#### 34. Add Event Listeners

+The `componentDidMount()` method is also the best place to attach any event listeners you need to add for specific functionality. **_React provides a synthetic event system which wraps the native event system present in browsers.
+This means that the synthetic event system behaves exactly the same regardless of the user's browser - even if the native events may behave differently between different browsers._**

+You've already been using some of these synthetic event handlers such as `onClick()`.
+React's synthetic event system is great to use for most interactions you'll manage on DOM elements.
+However, if you want to attach an event handler to the document or window objects, you have to do this directly.

+Attach an event listener in the `componentDidMount()` method for `keydown` events and have these events trigger the callback `handleKeyPress()`.
+You can use `document.addEventListener()` which takes the event (in quotes) as the first argument and the callback as the second argument.

+Then, in `componentWillUnmount()`, remove this same event listener.
+You can pass the same arguments to `document.removeEventListener()`.
+It's good practice to use this lifecycle method to do any clean up on React components before they are unmounted and destroyed.
+Removing event listeners is an example of one such clean up action.

+Tests
+Waiting:MyComponent should render a div element which wraps an h1 tag.
+Waiting:A keydown listener should be attached to the document in componentDidMount.
+Waiting:The keydown listener should be removed from the document in componentWillUnmount.
+Waiting:Once the component has mounted, pressing enter should update its state and the rendered h1 tag.

 ### Front End Development Libraries Projects

 It's time to put your front end development libraries skills to the test.
 Use Bootstrap, jQuery, Sass, React, and Redux to build 5 projects that will test everything you've learned up to this point.